Agleaso4/startup/README.md

 JavaScript Fetch https://codepen.io/agleaso4/pen/RwYQEMb?editors=0010, I thought it was really interesting how I can manipulate certain parts of protocol in the request or even the response and use that data that I manipulated in the print out.

 I completed the service  for the Simon startup application, and the things that I want to remember are the frameworks we can use for services.
 I also think know the difference on how to upload is also a big part, otherwise they won't register correctly and they won't work.

+I completed the SimonDB assignment and it makes so much mores sense to me then when I was doing the assignment before.
+I like how it is all set up also, so it can easily access the information, and have it in a readable format on the database, so I can check for any errors.
+Something I have to remember is to always update both my local dev and my project AWS rather than just one with launching the database when I am first starting out.